 (c) Material Condition of Contract.
 Environmental, occupational safety and health, and system safety requirements are a material condition of this contract.
-Failure of the contractor to maintain and administer an environmental and safety program that is compliant with the requirements of this contract shall constitute grounds for termination for default.
+Failure of the contractor to maintain and

 (d) The Contractor shall include this clause in all subcontracts.

 (i) The contractor agrees not to hold the support contractor liable for unauthorized disclosure of proprietary information if it can be demonstrated in written documentation or other competent evidence that the information was: